dekay2001/dekay2001.github.io/_posts/2019-10-24-my-second-entry.md

 ---
 layout: post
-title:  "My Second Post!"
+title:  "My Second Post!
+Not really."
 ---
-# A different layout?
+I will be deleting this post.
+I only needed this so I could see how my list of posts look.

-**Hi all**, Lets see if I can change the layout
+Sorry!